pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 #### 3.4.
 Release

 You can now deploy your Auto Mock.
-In this case, because the Auto Mock is a hosted service from SwaggerHub you don't actually need to perform a real deployment.
+In this case, because the Auto Mock is a hosted service from SwaggerHub you don't need to perform a real deployment.
 However, we need to tell PactFlow that it has been deployed and will be used as the provider in a nominated environment.

-Use the [record-deployment](/docs/bi-directional-contract-testing/deploying) command to record that you have done this with PactFlow.
+Use the [record-deployment](/docs/bi-directional-contract-testing/deploying) command to record that you have implemented this with PactFlow.

 ### 4. Consumer Workflow